-When you are in a leadership position as an event organizer, or part of an event organizing team, you have the chance to make other people better.
-You can influence your staff, vendors, sponsors, speakers, attendees, to build them up and give them confidence and optimism.
-When you build people up will be liked and trusted and be able to strengthen your team.
+When you are in a leadership position as an event manager, or part of an event organizing team, you have the chance to make other people better.
+You can influence your staff, vendors, sponsors, speakers, and attendees, to build them up and give them confidence and optimism.
+When you build people up you will be liked and trusted and be able to strengthen your team.

 Knows When to Say No

 Clients, attendees, vendors, sponsors, etc. will all push the envelope and ask for more than is feasible or possible.
 Resources are limited, so when you say “yes” to something then you’re saying no to other things.
 For example, if a client has several demands you will have to be good at professionally declining some of their requests.
 An event planner has to be wise enough to know when to accommodate a request and when to say “no”.

 Temperance is different from patience.
 Patience is the ability to endure something over a longer period of time.
 While temperance is the short-term or split-second mood response.
 Event planners should lead as examples in self-control, so that when attendees are unreasonable, or staff make bad decisions, attendees don’t follow instructions, or vendors fail to meet your expectations then you can remain calm, cool, and collected.
 Maintaining your composure will give everyone around you more confidence that the situation will turn out alright.

 While it may feel kind to let people walk all over you, it’s unlikely to be good for your client.
 In the end, what might actually be more kind is to maintain the course and execute the event according to plan.
 In the heat of the moment, you might be tempted to avoid confrontation, or avoid asking for a better price, or ask for an update from a staff member or client about an important task.
 Realize that you’ve been hired to do the right thing and that often requires you to be confident and assertive in your relationships.